 However, this effort undertaken by the motorsport divisions of some of the world’s most well-respected manufacturers was never in vain: The whole point of homologation regulations was to prove a connection between professional-grade rally racers and the consumer-oriented cars on which they were based.
 Depending on how many examples were required to be constructed to qualify for rallying (usually 250 or so), the resulting “homologation special” rally-tuned models are typically rarer than their ordinary siblings, and invariably provide an upgrade in performance.
 These uncommon examples fit perfectly with one another, and together tell a story about the relationship between race and road cars.
 Whether you are a long-time, old-school rally fan, or a more recent fan of the sport, intrigued by new video games like Art of Rally, this collection of “homologation specials” is legitimately exciting.

-Announced as part of RM Sotheby’s Arizona 2021 sale on 22 January, 2021, the Homologation Collection are an exciting group to observe on U.S. soil, showing the heights of European engineering in the 1980s and 1990s.
+Announced as part of RM Sotheby’s Arizona 2021 sale on 22 January 2021, The Homologation Collection is an exciting group to observe on US soil, showing the heights of European engineering in the 1980s and 1990s.

 For many, the first-generation Audi quattro is the statement piece to quiet all Group B skeptics.
 The “quattro” delivered on the promise of its namesake, providing an intelligent four-wheel drive system that is still part of Audi’s core identity and technology set today.
 More a ceaselessly capable grand touring car than a rough, stripped-out rally racer, the first-generation Audi quattro stands today as both an icon of 1980s design and the closing argument in why homologation is important.